 - Describe at least two play-support skills you can use to support children’s learning and development through play

-Join us to learn how to optimize children’s play to support learning goals.
-There will be time to ask questions during the Q&A segment of this session.
-All preschool educators and administrators are invited to this live, interactive event.
+Learn how to optimize children’s play to support learning goals.
+All preschool educators and administrators are invited to this recorded session.

 About the Presenter